 You can also subscribe to receive a weekly report or a rod alert by filling in a subscribe form

-If you have any news or pictures of catches or experiences on the Tay and you would like to be included in the report please send to firstname.lastname@example.org to be included in the reports.
+If you have any news or pictures of catches or experiences on the Tay and you would like to share them please email me on firstname.lastname@example.org to be included in the reports.